A new wave of technology has hit the catwalks.

 Some of the leading designers utilising this exciting piece of technology include Iris van Herpen (interned for Alexander McQueen and is part of Chambre Syndicale de la Haute Couture) and Michael Schmidt (designs for the likes of Lady Gaga, Rihanna and Madonna).

-So what does the 3D printing process involve?
+What does the 3D printing process involve?

 3D printers form objects through the creation of successive layers of material, under computer control.